Free Business Advice Helps Essex Vineyard Grow Sustainably

 Mr Trembath noted “These schemes have allowed us to receive financial support for the ecologically beneficial practices we were already delivering, but critically they’ll help us to secure wider funding to deliver our broader environmental goals.”

-Beth Speakman, the Ceres Rural consultant who provided the support, shared “The new environmental areas will not only protect the vines by improving the soil health and boosting the surrounding habitats, but also help to de-risk the business against future environmental and market instability.”
+Beth Speakman, the Ceres Rural consultant, added “The new environmental areas will not only protect the vines by improving the soil health and boosting the surrounding habitats, but also help to de-risk the business against future environmental and market instability.”

-The FFRF report provided to the business also highlighted the Countryside Stewardship Capital Options available to the business to facilitate the completion of maintenance works.
+The FFRF report also highlighted Countryside Stewardship Capital Options.
 These included RP15: Concrete Yard Renewal and RP4: Livestock and Machinery Hardcore Tracks.
-Both will help transform the vineyard and prevent soil compaction by providing more suitable access routes between the vines.
+Both will improve infrastructure and prevent soil compaction by creating better access routes.

 Ceres Rural has helped the business receive confirmation of a successful capital application, meaning works are due to commence later this year.